cb-agr/agriPlot/README.md

 **Description**

 Generates a simple "demo" fieldbook from a specified number of rows, columns and plot rows.
 In 	some instances a user may not have a fieldbook quite yet prepared for the season but still may want the option for a preliminary visualization their field trial layout.
-The output of this function is only intended to be used with agriDemoplot (explained after this function).
+The output of this function is only intended to be used with agriDemoPlot (explained after this function).

 **Libraries**